micmejia/bible-dump/NKJV/Job/Job 38.md

 "Can you lift up your voice to the clouds, That an abundance of water may cover you?

 ###### 35
-Can you send out lightnings, that they may go, And say to you, 'Here we _are!_'?
+Can you send out lightnings, that they may go, And say to you, 'Here we are!'?

 ###### 36
 Who has put wisdom in the mind?
 Or who has given understanding to the heart?